 Danish King's Garden is just next to Toompea, on the slope facing St. Nicholas Church.
-According to an old legend, this is the spot where a flag descended from the sky during Danish invasion; this flag turned the course of the battle in favour of King Valdemar II.
-Later, the flag became the national flag of Denmark; sculpture Tuli lipp ('The Flag Descended') is about this legend.
+According to an old legend, this is the spot where a flag descended from the sky during the Danish invasion, and it was this flag that turned the course of the battle in favour of King Valdemar II.
+Later, the flag became the national flag of Denmark.
+The sculpture Tuli lipp ('The Flag Descended') speaks of this legend.

-There are also other legends about this garden; however, it was the Danish reign that lasted for over a century in Tallinn and Northern Estonia that gave the name to the garden.
+There are other legends about this garden.
+However, it was the Danish reign that lasted for over a century in Tallinn and Northern Estonia that gave the name to the garden.

 The sculpture of three monks, which stands in the garden, is complemented by a light installation and an information board on the city wall.

-Interesting fact: every year on 15 July, Dannebrog or the Day of the Danish Flag is celebrated in the garden.
+Interesting fact: every year on the 15th of June, Dannebrog or the Day of the Danish Flag is celebrated in the garden.